DoctorLaplace/VirtualCubesCCodePracticeBuild/README.md

 # How to Run: Virtual Cubes C-Code Practice Build
-Download the "Virtual Cubes RTS" zip folder to your computer.
-Extract its contents.
-Open it, run "Virtual Cubes".
+- Download the "Virtual Cubes RTS" zip folder to your computer.
+- Extract its contents wherever you like.
+- Open folder
+- Run "Virtual Cubes" application

 Path: \Virtual Cubes RTS\Virtual Cubes.application

 The program should start immediately and needs no assembly.